Azure/GPT-RAG/docs/GH-SETUP.md

 ```

 > [!TIP]
-> After environments are created, consider setting up deployment protection rules for each environment.
+> After environments are created, set up deployment protection rules for each environment.
 See [this article](https://docs.github.com/en/actions/administering-github-actions/managing-environments-for-deployment#deployment-protection-rules) for more.
+While approvers are not always necessary on the development environment, they are crucial for all other environments.

 > [!NOTE]
 > If you want to manage and authenticate with a client secret rather than using federated identity, you would need to create a secret for each Service Principal, store it as an environment secret in GitHub, and modify the workflow to use the secret for authentication.
 This is not covered in this example.
 If you choose to use a client secret, you may skip 3.